The three different types of data manipulation

-So if you collect data from your bench test equipment put it on your local machine, re-arrange the data in Excel and then push it to your analysis tool that is what we are talking about there.
+So if you collect data from your bench test equipment, put it on your local machine, re-arrange the data in Excel and then push it to your analysis tool, that is manual data manipulation.

-If you collect data put it on a machine and run some scripts on it, perhaps Pearl or R then we could call than semi-automated.
+If you collect data by putting it in a machine and run scripts on it, perhaps Pearl or R, then that would be considered semi-automated data manipulation.